-AAAS Family Science Days is a free public science event that offers an array of hands-on family and child-friendly activities.
+AAAS Family Science Days historically has been a free public science event that offers an array of hands-on family and child-friendly activities.
 It is held during the American Association for the Advancement of Science (AAAS) Annual Meeting, the largest general scientific conference in the world.

 Family Science Days demonstrates the AAAS commitment to promoting public engagement with science, a central part of its mission to advance science and serve society.
 It provides an opportunity for local science organizations to gather and connect with their communities and gives the scientists attending the meeting a chance to see public engagement in action.
 The event is advertised to families via local media, schools, community organizations and participating institutions.